ledigrace/bios-creator.github.io/_posts/2016-05-20-why-should-you-use-bioscreator.md

 ---
 layout: post
-title: "The history of marketing"
+title: Why should you use BiosCreator
+subtitle: Jekyll is a blog-aware, static site generator in Ruby https://jekyllrb.com
+date: 2016-05-20 21:11:27
-author: "Bart Simpson"
+author: jekyll
-meta: "Springfield"
 ---

-The beginnings of digital marketing technology can be traced back to the 1980's, when computers became sophisticated enough to store huge volumes of customer information.
-For a brief moment, no one knew what would happen in digital marketing, but by the 90's it all became clear.
+The beginnings of digital marketing technology can be traced back to the 1980’s, when computers became sophisticated enough to store huge volumes of customer information.
+For a brief moment, no one knew what would happen in digital marketing, but by the 90’s it all became clear

 ![Man](https://source.unsplash.com/random/1500x1146)